iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ---
 layout: post
 title: Format String Attack
-excerpt:
+excerpt: A format string is a string that contains special format specifiers that act as placeholders for data.
+These format specifiers define how data should be displayed when it is substituted into the string.In the C programming language, functions such as `printf()`, `sprintf()`, `fprintf()`, and `scanf()` can be used with format strings.
+Exploiting a format string vulnerability can lead to various consequences, such as leaking sensitive information, altering the program state, crashing the program, or even executing arbitrary code.
+The impact of the attack depends on the specific vulnerability and the attacker's objectives.
 description: [code injection]
 ---

 A format string is a string that contains special format specifiers that act as placeholders for data.
 These format specifiers define how data should be displayed when it is substituted into the string.

-In C programming language, functions such as `printf()`, `sprintf()`, `fprintf()`, and `scanf()` can be used with format strings.
-The issue with format strings arise when programs allow users to provide the entire or part of the contents in a format string and such inputs are not sanitized.
+In the C programming language, functions such as `printf()`, `sprintf()`, `fprintf()`, and `scanf()` can be used with format strings.
+The issue with format strings arises when programs allow users to provide the entire or part of the contents in a format string, and such inputs are not sanitized.
 Malicious users can use the opportunity to get the program to run arbitrary code.

 The basic idea behind a format string attack is that an attacker can include additional format specifiers in the format string to access data or execute code that they should not have access to.
-For example, an attacker can use the %x specifier to read values from the stack, or %n to write to arbitrary memory locations.
+For example, an attacker can use the %x specifier to read values from the stack or %n to write to arbitrary memory locations.

-Exploiting a format string vulnerability can lead to various consequences, such as leaking sensitive information, altering program state, crashing the program, or even executing arbitrary code.
+Exploiting a format string vulnerability can lead to various consequences, such as leaking sensitive information, altering the program state, crashing the program, or even executing arbitrary code.
 The impact of the attack depends on the specific vulnerability and the attacker's objectives.

 In this post, I aim to document my findings and observations while performing a SEED lab.